michalkonecny/polypaver/paver-todo.md

     * DONE deal with universal_real* in the peak example

-    * wiki on how to work with SPARK, using the supplied examples
+    * DONE wiki on how to work with SPARK, using the supplied examples

         * DONE how the VCs were derived